rabstolaf/bwsys/02_configuring-the-headnode.md

 ## 4. Adding hosts

 > This step modifies the `/etc/hosts` file and adds IP addresses corresponding to the worker nodes that we will use in setting up our cluster.
-> [This discussion](https://askubuntu.com/questions/183176/what-is-the-use-of-etc-hosts) gives a nice idea about the intents and purposes for editing this file.
+> [This discussion](https://askubuntu.com/questions/183176/what-is-the-use-of-etc-hosts) gives a nice idea about the intentions and purposes for editing this file.

 * We need to edit the `/etc/hosts` file to add the worker nodes in our cluster
   * Add a new line for every worker node you want to add.